enderkus/bawp-mobile/README.md

 # BAWP Mobile

-BAWP Mobile is a comprehensive React Native application built with Expo, designed to seamlessly manage and monitor WordPress websites on the go.
+BAWP Mobile is a comprehensive React Native application built with Expo, designed to seamlessly  monitor WordPress websites on the go.

-Features
+# Features

 - Website Management: Add, update, and delete websites with ease.
 - Real-Time Monitoring: Fetch and display critical WordPress site information such as version, update availability, and plugin statuses.